ieee-vgtc/ieeevis.org/content/info/registration/what-to-do-in-okc.md

-## What to do in Oklahoma City

-We recommend to use https://www.visitokc.com/.
+We recommend to use [https://www.visitokc.com](https://www.visitokc.com/).

 This website is a great resource to get Infromation about:
 * [How to get around](https://www.visitokc.com/plan-your-visit/transportation/)
 * [Map of OKC](https://www.visitokc.com/mapexplorer/)